Where is this walk?

 The Walk

-Roseberry Topping is a wonderful little hill (1050 feet of hard sandstone) full of character.
+Roseberry Topping is a wonderful little hill (1050 feet of hard sandstone) full of personality.
 It is a distinctive landmark, sandwiched as it is between industrial Teesside and the North York Moors.
 I first climbed the ‘Matterhorn of Middlesborough’ on a cloudy summer’s day from the car park near Great Ayton.
 It is thoroughly enjoyable from start to finish (if a little steep).
 In particular the smart little summit is a perfect viewing point for all that lies around.
 I actually climbed the western slopes and returned via the east.
 However there are so many routes up I recommend you just pick whichever takes your fancy.
 It is almost impossible to get lost.

 It is the hard sandstone cap which creates its distinctive shape by protecting the clays and shales below.
 Over the years many distinguished visitors have climbed to its summit but none were so affected by it as Captain James Cook.
-Living nearby at Airey Holme Farm its rugged slopes surely gave him a good taste for some of his adventure to come.
+Living nearby at Airey Holme Farm its rugged slopes surely gave him a good taste for some of his adventures to come.

 Recommend